8ctopus/php-sandbox/README.md

     - zsh 5.8
     - Alpine 3.15.0

-## cool features

-- php 8.0 or 7.4
-- Just works with any domain name and https is configured out of the box
-- All changes to config files are automatically applied (hot reload)
-- Xdebug is configured for php step by step debugging in VSCode
-- Profile php code with SPX
-- Javascript step by step debugging in VSCode

-_Note_: On Windows [hot reload doesn't work with WSL 2](https://github.com/microsoft/WSL/issues/4739), you need to use the legacy Hyper-V.

 ## download

 You can either [download the latest version](https://github.com/8ctopus/php-sandbox/tags) from the `tags` within the `Releases` section in the right sidebar or `git clone` the repository.